SirPumpkinHead/BA_Struempf_AutoIrrigationSystem/README.md

 ## How to use (Instructions)

-Before starting the service a .env file is required inorder to configure the system.
+Before starting the service a .env file is required in order to configure the system.
 A template is provided in `.env-tmpl`.

 For locally running the system on your workstation without deploying sensors run: